YueRuo/YRTheme/README.md

 ## License

-YRThemeDemo is available under the MIT license.
+YRTheme is available under the MIT license.
 See the LICENSE file for more info.

 ---